IndivisibleTemplate/BasicTemplate/_site/README.md

-# indivisible-
+# NOT READY FOR PRODUCTION DO NOT USE

-Cloneable Indivisible Starter Packs
+# Indivisible Template